 Calories are merely a measurement of energy, like millimetres are a measurement of length.
 So, let’s not get all hung up on the minor details here.
 Calories, or kcals, measure the amount of energy you get from the food you eat and how much energy you burn during daily activity and exercise.

 We measure this over the 24-hour period, not one meal at a time or one workout at a time.
 But, we also need to look at this mechanism over the week.
 So, it doesn’t necessarily matter if you go over on your kcals one day, so long as you are under for the rest of the week (assuming fat loss is your goal).
+In fact, you can look at energy balance over a month, treat it like a bank balance, all the deposits and withdrawals you make will determine how much money (Calories) you have left at the end of the month.

 As pointed out on those previous blogs I mentioned there is a compelling body of evidence that shows us Calories in vs Calories out matters – A LOT – it doesn’t matter what a nutritional therapist, holistic lifestyle coach or naturopath tells you, physics DOES matter.
 All diets work because they are designed to create an energy deficit.
 The methods they use are a set of rules that control the volume of food you consume.
 Some of these methods are healthy and sustainable and some aren’t.
 Special mention to Slimming World here.
 Food is food, it’s not a sin (or syn) please stop teaching people to have a disordered attitude to food.